Conformal covariance and the split property: Abstract

 We show that for a conformal local net of observables on the circle, the {\it split} property is automatic.
 Both {\it full} conformal covariance (i.e.\! diffeomorphism covariance) and the circle-setting play essential roles in this fact, while by previously constructed examples it was already known that even on the circle, M\"obius covariance does {\it not} imply the split property.

-On the other hand, here we also provide an example of a local conformal net living on the two-dimensional Minkowski space, which --- although being diffeomorphism covariant --- does not have the split property.
+On the other hand, here we also provide an example of a local conformal net living on the $2$-dimensional Minkowski space, which --- although being diffeomorphism covariant --- does not have the split property.